Rakesh-cell/Restuarent_app/README.md

 # Restuarent_app
 #used Realm DB
---> issue --> application crash on normal mode but runs efficiently in debug mode
+#issue --> application crash on normal mode but runs efficiently in debug mode